pedropenna/musfealle/README.md

 3. Edit the file /etc/lightdm/lightdm-webkit-greeter.conf and set the "webkit-theme" property to "musfealle".

-Example:

-theme-name=Adwaita
-#webkit-theme=default
-webkit-theme=musfealle

 Obs: Make sure the property "greeter-session" in /etc/lightdm/lightdm.conf is set to "lightdm-webkit-greeter" or "lightdm-webkit2-greeter".

-Now if you restart your computer (or at least if you restart lightdm), the antergos greeter theme should be activated.
+The next time you login the greeter theme should be shown to you.

 Musfealle means "mouse trap" in old english according to some dictionay sites.